 Injuries

 It is the responsibility of each employee to immediately report an injury, regardless of how minor, to their direct supervisor or office staff.
-Sentry Installations, LLC goal is that we all work safe and injury free.
-We understand that accidents do happen, however it is the best interest to the company and employee if these matters are reported immediately.
-Any employee that does not report or works in an unsafe manner will be immediately will be subject to disciplinary actions up to and including termination.
+Sentry Installations, LLC’s goal is that we all work safe and injury free.
+We understand that accidents do happen, however it is the best interest to the Company and employee if these matters are reported immediately.
+Any employee that does not report or works in an unsafe manner will be immediately subject to disciplinary actions up to and including termination.

-3-6.
+3-5.
 Jury Duty Leave

-Sentry Installations LLC realizes that it is the obligation of all U.S. citizens to serve on a jury when summoned to do so.
+Sentry Installations, LLC realizes that it is the obligation of all U.S. citizens to serve on a jury when summoned to do so.
 All employees will be allowed time off to perform such civic service as required by law.
 You are expected, however, to provide the Company with proper notice of your request to perform jury duty and with your verification of service.
 You also are expected to keep management informed of the expected length of your jury duty service and to report to work for the major portion of the day if you are excused by the court.
 If the required absence presents a serious conflict for management, you may be asked to try to postpone your jury duty.
 Employees on jury duty leave will be paid for their jury duty service in accordance with state law; however, exempt employees will be paid their full salary for any week in which they perform any work for the Company.

-3-7.
+3-6.
 Bereavement Leave

 We know the death of a family member is a time when you wish to be with the rest of your family.
-If you are a full-time employee and you lose a close relative, you will be allowed paid time off of up to three (3) days to assist in attending to your obligations and commitments.
+If you are a full-time employee and you lose a close relative, you will be allowed time off of up to three (3) days unpaid with no repercussions to assist in attending to your obligations and commitments.
 For the purposes of this policy, a close relative includes a spouse, domestic partner, child, parent, sibling or any other relation required by applicable law.
 Paid leave days only may be taken on regularly scheduled, consecutive workdays following the day of death.
 You must inform your Supervisor prior to commencing bereavement leave.
 In administering this policy, the Company may require verification of death.

-3-8.
+3-7.
 Voting Leave